 Miss Mason had her students practice the art of Keeping : a form of self-activity whereby through prolonged attention, her students performed the act of self-education, of making what they had encountered their very own.

-We will narrate all our readings, keep a commonplace book for Volume 3, and a science notebook for physics.
+We will narrate all our readings, keep a commonplace book, and use other forms of self-activity in the immersion lessons.

 Indirectly, the practice of these ‘forms of vitality’ in our meetings will also help us to observe and better understand the methods Miss Mason advocated.